Anushka-codergirl/Anushka-codergirl/README.md

 </p>

-I'm a final year Bachelors of Computer Applications student at Maulana Mazharul Haque Arabic and Persian University, Patna, India.
 I am a big-time technology enthusiast and a passionate learner.
 I generally attempt to learn new things.
 I'm extremely dynamic via web-based networking media, and attempt to persuade more individuals to join the tech world by indicating what my life resembles in this community.

 ## 👩‍💻 My Coding Skills :
 **Languages :**  C/C++, Java, SQL, HTML, CSS, JavaScript, Python